Lance-Free/request/README.md

 - `WithBody(body interface{})`: Set the request body.
 - `WithParameter(key, value string)`: Add a query parameter to the request.
 - `WithParameters(parameters map[string]string)`: Add multiple query parameters to the request.
+- `WithCookie(key, value string)`: Add a cookie to the request.
+- `WithCookies(cookies map[string]string)`: Add multiple cookies to the request.

 ### Handling Responses

 The response body is automatically decoded into the desired type.
-If the request fails or the response code indicates an error, an `request.Error` struct is returned with relevant information.
+If the request fails or the response code indicates an error, a `request.Error` struct is returned with relevant information.

 ### Handling Errors